 Sugandha Bharathi Award

-The Indian Society for Spices, Calicut, has been honouring outstanding scientist in the field of spices research with a “Sugandha Bharathi Award” one in 4 years for their lifetime contribution to the cause of spices in the country.
-The Award has been instituted by the Division of Crop Improvement and Biotechnology, Indian Institute of Spices Research, Calicut and it consists of a Gold Medal and a Citation.
+The Indian Society for Spices, Kozhikode, has been honouring outstanding scientist in the field of spices research with a “Sugandha Bharathi Award” one in 4 years for their lifetime contribution to the cause of spices in the country.
+The Award has been instituted by the Division of Crop Improvement and Biotechnology, Indian Institute of Spices Research, Kozhikode and it consists of a Gold Medal and a Citation.

 SUGANDHA BHARATHI AWARD - 1998

-Dr. J S Pruthi for his life time contributions to spices
+Dr. J S Pruthi

 Dr. J S Pruthi (b; 1921), is a well known authority in Spices Technology, having over 50 years professional experience in the line.
 He was the Founder Director of Agmark Laboratories, Nagpur and the Regional Research Laboratory, Trivandrurn, and was one of the senior-most founding Scientist of Central Food Technological Research Institute (CFTRl) Mysore.
 He is the author of six Patents, ten Monographs and over 350 scientific publications in Food Science, and Technology, some of which won him National and International Awards, including the prestigious National Independence Day (NRDC) Award.
 He was the leader of Indian delegations to International Food Conferences several times.
 He is now Consultant to Commonwealth Secretaruat, London, in spite technology; Consultant/Advisor to UNDP and also to The Cooperative League of U.S.A in spice technology.
 He was Chairman of ISO, Committee on spices, several times for formulating World Standards on Spices.